Wil-Ro/BlogPosts/posts/Useful Notes/ClearLineDocs.md

 - Gender and how people relate to it
 - Aesthetic and capitalism's exploitation of it
 - Identity and Belonging
+- The buzz word "woke" and why it's developed in people's consciousness

 ## Climate change is a genuine issue and it needs large scale action from world governments immediately
 ### We're seeing the effects of climate change right now